Information for Participants

 Dear reader,

 How can politics reconnect with people?
 This is the question addressed by the project Hallo Bundestag.
-You have been drawn at random from the register of residents to participate in the Wahlkreistag (Electoral District Day) along with about 35 other people.
+You have been drawn at random from the register of residents to participate in the Wahlkreistag (Constituency Day) along with about 35 other people.
 For this, we would like to invite you to join us in the government premises.

 Strengthening democracy!

-The Electoral District Day at a glance
+The Constituency Day at a glance

-What is a Electoral District Day?
+What is a Constituency Day?

 In the morning, you will receive information on the topic and then get into conversation with each other in small groups in an appraising atmosphere.
 The discussion will be facilitated so that everyone can have their say and be heard.